Interpolated stochastic interventions based on propensity scores, target policies and treatment-specific costs: Cost-Penalized I-Projection

-are the marginal distributions of the CPIP solution in \eqref{eq:solution} when the source is $\pi(\cdot\given w)$ and the target is $\nu$.
+are the marginal distributions of the CPIP solution in \eqref{eq:solution} with source $\pi$ and target $\nu$.
 We refer to these as the \emph{tilted source\,/\,target marginal distributions}.
-Derivation is provided in the technical appendix A1.
+Derivations are provided in the technical appendix A1.

-\begin{remark} Let: \begin{enumerate} \item $A\in\mathcal{A}=\{0,1\}$ be a binary point-exposure, \item the target marginal $\nu$ be the degenerate distribution that always assigns treatment, $\nu(a)=\mathbb{I}(a=1)$, \item $c(a',a'')=\mathbb{I}(a'\neq a'')$ be the Hamming cost. \end{enumerate}
+\begin{remark} Let: \begin{enumerate} \item $A\in\mathcal{A}=\{0,1\}$ be a binary point-exposure, \item the target marginal $\nu$ be the degenerate distribution that always assigns treatment, $\nu(a\given w)=\mathbb{I}(a=1)$, \item $c(a',a'')=\mathbb{I}(a'\neq a'')$ be the Hamming cost. \end{enumerate}

 Then, the tilted source marginal of the CPIP solution with penalization parameter $\delta$ coincides with an IPI with tilt parameter $\delta$, and thus $\widetilde{\pi}_\delta(1\given w)=\pi^\star_\delta(1\given w)$ for all $w\in\mathcal{W}$. \end{remark}